David Akintola

-Babajide David Akintola (born 13 January 1996) is a Nigerian professional footballer who plays as a winger for club Hull City.
+David Akintola (born 13 January 1996) is a Nigerian professional footballer who plays as a winger for Omonia.

 Club career

 Early career

-Akintola is a product of FC Ebedei.
+Akintola is a product of F.C.
+Ebedei.
 He played in the Torneo Bellinzona U18s, making one assist, and is viewed as one of Nigeria's most anticipated young talents.

-Akintola transferred to FC Midtjylland in November 2014 from his new clubs cooperative club, FC Ebedei.
+Akintola transferred to FC Midtjylland in November 2014 from his new club's cooperative club, F.C.
+Ebedei.
 He played for Midtjylland U19 in the 2014–2015 season, where they won the league.
 He helped the team, scoring 9 goals.

 Midtjylland

 Before being loaned to Thisted FC, Akintola was promoted to the Midtjylland senior team prior to the new season.

 Akintola was loaned out to Norwegian First Division-side FK Jerv on 11 March 2017 for the rest of the season.
 On 16 February 2018, he was loaned out again, this time to FK Haugesund.

 In February 2019, Akintola was once again sent out on loan, this time to Rosenborg with the option to make the move permanent after the 2019 season.

 In January 2020, Akintola signed a six-month loan contract with Omonia Nicosia.

 On 28 September 2020, Akintola joined newly promoted Turkish Süper Lig club Hatayspor on a one-year loan.